 We aim for our members to get the most they can from the sport.
 We provide a pathway for divers to achieve their maximum potential based on their time, commitment and ability.

 We are affiliated to Swim England, our national governing body, through Swim England South East Region and have SwimMark accreditation (formerly Swim21).

 Our coaches are Swim England-qualified, under the direction of head coach Kirsty McMahon.
-We have a club committee that meets once a term, providing valuable input and support, enabling the coaches to concentrate on club sessions and events.
+We have a club committee which meets once a term, providing valuable input and support, enabling the coaches to concentrate on club sessions and events.

 We run a comprehensive learn-to-dive programme and competitive squad structure.
 Our divers compete at a range of levels - from novice and skills to age group, elite junior and adult masters.

 We have divers who compete annually at club, county and regional fixtures.
-Some compete nationally at the National Skills Finals, National Age Groups, English Schools, England Talent Games, British Elite Junior Championships and GBDF Masters.
+Some also compete nationally at the National Skills Finals, National Age Groups, English Schools, England Talent Games, British Elite Junior Championships and GBDF Masters.

 Our squad divers are encouraged to become poolside helpers from the age of 14, and are given the opportunity to become a qualified L1 coach at 16.

-This means that members can be involved with the club all the way through their school years, allowing them to enjoy the sport, keep active and build confidence and self-esteem in the process.
+This means members can be involved with the club all the way through their school years, allowing them to enjoy the sport, keep active and build confidence and self-esteem in the process.